 Access to Shows and Channels: Amazon Fire Stick vs. Roku

 If you have Amazon Prime or want its unlimited access to thousands of TV shows and movies, you will want to consider getting the Amazon Fire Stick.
-With a Prime membership, you can also add more than 90 premium and specialty channels — including HBO and Showtime — for less than $20 a month.
+With a Prime membership, you can also add more than 90 premium and specialty channels — including HBO and Showtime — most for less than $10 a month each.

 Roku doesn’t offer Amazon Prime member benefits, but it does provide users with access to a selection of free services as well as Netflix, Hulu, and Amazon Video and Google Play rentals.
 It also supports on-demand programming from ESPN and dozens of other channels.

 If you want to replace cable with a low-cost streaming device, Amazon Fire Stick or Google Chromecast are your best bets.
 Both devices cost less than $40 and offer high-quality streaming.
 Also consider that many newer TVs have support for streaming built in, so if you are trying to save money, you may not need to buy a separate device at all.